INFORMATION for Applicants

 The Trust encourages recipients of grants to enter projects into competitions, such as the National Railway Heritage Awards, of which the Trust is a co-sponsor, the Historic Bridge & Infrastructure Awards, the Natural Stone Awards, the Association of Community Rail Partnerships’ Community Rail Awards and the Civic Trust Awards.

-The Trust may choose to issue press releases, or to insert a page on its web site, highlighting particular projects that it has supported.
+The Trust may choose to issue tweets, or to insert a page on its web site, highlighting particular projects that it has supported.